Transportation Improvement Plan (TIP)

 The HRMPO works with the Virginia Department of Transportation (VDOT) to approve the Highway portion of the TIP and the Department of Rail and Public Transportation (DRPT) to approve the Transit portion of the TIP.
 Each TIP is adopted only once every four years and it can be amended or modified administratively to account for changes in funding or project needs.
 View the Highway and Transit TIPs below.

 Current Highway and Transit TIP

-The latest FY2018-2021 TIP includes required MAP-21's Performance Based Planning and Programming documentation regarding the Safety Performance measurement targets (Appendix D), Transit Asset Management targets (Appendix E), Pavement and Bridge Condition (Appendix F), and System Performance (Appendix G).
+The FY2021-2024 TIP includes the required MAP-21 and FAST Act legislation's Performance Based Planning and Programming documentation regarding the Safety Performance measurement targets (Appendix D), Transit Asset Management targets (Appendix E), Pavement and Bridge Condition (Appendix F), and System Performance (Appendix G).
 We will add additional performance measurement targets to the TIP as the CTB sets them and the HRMPO Policy Board concurs, or sets its own.

 The TIP includes funding for a project from the I-81 Corridor Improvement Plan.
 The project will widen I-81 to three travel lanes in each direction from Exit 243 to 248.